 Clean Up

 Nobody can save nature on their own, but together we have make a difference, and I hope you will be part of it.
-I have decided that I will donate the profit of the sales of ‘Clean Up’ cotton buds to WWF.
+I have decided that I will donate the profit of the sales of ‘Clean Up’ cotton in 2021 buds to WWF.

 The internet often exposes you to a lot of different impressions.
 Some images just disappear from one’s conscience as if you have never seen them.
 But others burn their mark in your brain and will not let you forget.